Research

 Dike propagation

-Surface deformation, minimum principal stress, and pore pressure evolution during a veritical diking event.
+Surface deformation, minimum principal stress, and pore pressure evolution during a vertical diking event.
 The finite element model is calculated by COMSOL Multiphysics 5.5.
 (Zhan et al., in prep.)

 Data assimilation